AguaClara/Textbook/Reactor Characteristics/Reactor_Characteristics.rst

  $Re_{jet} =\frac{V_{jet} d_{jet} }{\nu } $ or $Re_{jet} =\frac{4Q_{jet} }{\pi d_{jet} \nu } $ or $Re_{jet} =\frac{4Q_{reactor} }{n_{ports} \pi d_{jet} \nu } $ 1.31

-\noindent The optimal pore spacing for maximum mixing could be based on the spread of the jet in the distance to the next baffle.
+ The optimal pore spacing for maximum mixing could be based on the spread of the jet in the distance to the next baffle.
 Jets expand in the radial direction at a rate of approximately 10\% of the distance the jet travels axially.
 Thus the pore spacing could be in a rectangular grid with the distance between pores equal to 10\% of the distance between baffles.
 This spacing may be smaller than practical since it will require a large number of pores.

 An additional constraint on pore design is that the head loss through the pores not be excessive.
 The hydraulic grade line (and thus depth of each baffled reactor) will drop by a distance equal to the head loss through the pores.
 The head loss through the pores is given by the orifice equation
 \[Q_{orifice} =K_{orifice} A_{orifice} \sqrt{2g\Delta h}  1.32 \]